The buzz

 SUBSCRIBE TO OUR YOUTUBE CHANNEL

 Hummingbirds’ migration patterns explain why we often see the birds flocking to feeders in late summer.
-Around this time, the birds that summered here are preparing for their migration, so they are eating more to bulk up for their long journey, Bryerton said.
+Around this time, the birds that summered here are preparing for their migration, so they are eating more to bulk up for their long journey.
 At this time of year we also sometimes see periodic influxes of hummingbirds that summered further north.
 These birds have already begun their trip south and stop over for rest and to fuel up.

 If you’re new to feeding hummingbirds, don’t worry about buying nectar from a store.
 It’s simple to make your own at home.
 The gold standard recipe for hummingbird nectar is mixing 1 part sugar with 4 parts water, for example a 1/4 cup of sugar and 1 cup of water.
 Adding red food coloring will not help attract the birds and may do more harm than good, according to the Cornell Lab of Ornithology.

 Change out the sugar water every few days, and clean feeders regularly as well.
 Regular and thorough cleanings are important, especially when it's hot, because mold can quickly develop in the feeders.
-Bryerton recommends cleaning your feeders every two to three days.
+The National Audubon Society recommends cleaning feeder every day or every other day in hot weather.
+If you don't have a lot of birds visiting your feeders, don't fill them up all the way.
+Make just enough to feed the hummingbirds that visit your yard between cleanings.

 Latest Buzz